averagehuman/argskwargs.io/src/articles/2016/euclidean-division-python.rst

 Simple Euclidean Algorithm
 ==========================

-Another problem with the standard algorithm from a didactic point of view is that it isn't immediately clear how it relates back to the theory of Euclidean division.
-Using the modulus operator is a computational convenience but it makes the process slightly opaque.
-Below is a naive implementation that uses repeated subtraction as Euclid's original method describes.
-(Not that I'm claiming to have read Euclid!).

-Once you see that process outlined, then it may be more clear that the only point of the repeated subtraction is to determine the remainder, and that you can find that in a single step by using the modulus.
+To try to describe the step by step process more clearly, here's a naive implementation of the euclidean algorithm that uses repeated subtraction to find the remainder rather than directly applying the 'modulus' operator.

 .. code-block:: python